UmamiAppearance/ImportManager/README.md

 Debugging method to stop the building process and list the unit properties.

 ##### `updateUnit()`
 If multiple changes should be performed on a `es6` unit, this method should be called after a change.
-If called the unit gets generated again with the updates code.
+If called the unit gets generated again with the updated code.

 ### Errors